larsmagne/eplot/README.md

 compact charts.

-You don't need to have the actual chart data in the .plt file -- instead you can specify the location with a Data: plot header:
+You don't need to have the actual chart data in the .plt file -- instead you can specify the location with a Data-File: plot header:

-	Data: data1.txt
+	Data-File: data1.txt

 ![chart-simple.plt](/images/chart-simple.svg)